 Amazing views of Colchuck Lake on the way up Asgard pass.

 Almost at the top of Asgard Pass after a couple of hours of climbing.

 Still working my way to the top of Asgard pass with Dragontail Peak in the background.

 Once you’ve made it over Asgard pass from Colchuck lake, you are into the core enchantments zone.
-This is probably the best place to camp and explore all of the enchantment lakes from if you can get a permit for this zone (though there is only about a 4% change based on last years statistics).
+This is probably the best place to camp and explore all of the enchantment lakes from if you can get a permit for this zone.

 Great place for lunch and a quick nap after hours of climbing.